 That's big- is it basically just one big open room?

 I have one really big open room which is the main cutting room and then there's two other rooms.
 I have a vocal booth and the control room, which is also fairly large, but most of the tracking is done in the big room.

 I assume you record all of your drums...

-The rest of this article is only available with an archive subscription or by purchasing back issue #10.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #10.
 For an upcoming year's free subscription, and our current issue on PDF...